Skip to main content

 Petroleum Systems

-The microfluidic technology developed and established at the Institute of Subsurface Energy Sytems, primary for Enhanced Oil Recovery, supports conventional core flooding.
-The additional visual access to fluid-fluid-interactions enables a deep insight into processes and mechanism in porous structures.
-These technology permitted new findings for the utilization of microbes in reservoirs and their influence on conformance control.
+Microfluidics, which was primarily co-developed and established at the Institute of Subsurface Energy Systems for enhanced oil recovery, supports conventional core flooding in this context.
+The additional visual access to fluid-fluid interactions enables a deeper understanding of the processes and mechanisms occurring in porous structures.
+This technology has also provided new insights into the use of microorganisms in reservoirs and their contribution to improved conformance control.

 Projects